rOpenGov/geofi/vignettes/gisfin_tutorial.md

 mydata <- mydata[, c("Kunta", "Kuntakoodi", "Asukasluku")]
 ```

 Visualize municipality population data with Land Survey Finland (MML) maps.
-See also [blog post on this topic](http://louhos.github.io/news/2015/06/06/kuntakartat/):
+See also [blog post on this topic](http://louhos.github.io/news/2015/06/06/kuntakartat/).
+Use a fast wrapper that generates ggplot2-object that can be further modified if necessary:

 ```r